silviucpp/beanstalkd-consumer/README.md

 For each consumer:

-- `tubes` - The tube/list of tubes that will watch
 - `instances` - number of consumers
-- `callbacks` - `{Module, InitFun/1, ProcessFun/3}`. the module followed by init function and the function that will handle the jobs.
+- `callbacks` - `[{Tube, Module, InitFun/1, ProcessFun/3}]`.
+Each item in list is formed from the tube, module, init function, the function that will handle the jobs for that tube.
 - `concurrent_jobs` - how many concurrent jobs can run in parallel.

 Also you can use `app_init` to specify a module, function that will be called once `beanstalkd_consumer` application is started before creating the